 You do not have to purchase photo pass to have a photo with the characters.
 If you have to go inside a building for a character and when they are at their official station outside, the staff allow you to take several photos first and then they take the photos for photo pass.

-I did not know this the first few times I went to Disney but if you are staying in a Disney Hotel (anywhere in the world) then The Magic Kingdom (and others if you are in America) have extra magic hours that allows Disney Hotel guests entrance in to the park 2 hours before the general public are allowed in on certain days of the week.
-It is worth double checking with guest information in your hotel or on Google.
+I did not know this the first few times I went to Disney but if you are staying in a Disney Hotel (anywhere in the world) then The Magic Kingdom have extra magic hours.
+This allows Disney Hotel guests entrance in to the park 2 hours before the general public are allowed in.
+This is only on certain dates so please double check first!